unicorn004/AlumniVerse/README.md

 - 📧 Email notifications for messages & updates
 - 📊 Admin dashboard and analytics
 - 🗓️ Alumni event calendar
+- 🔒 Role-based access (Admin/Student/Alumni)

 ---

 ## 🤝 Contributing

-We welcome contributions from the community.
-Please fork the repo, create a new branch, and submit a pull request.
+We welcome contributions!
+Fork the repo, make your changes in a new branch, and submit a pull request.

 ---